Cyberlandslaget/kriger/README.md

     - **kriger-ws**: WebSocket server to send real-time data to the web frontend or other consumers.
 - **kriger-cli**: The command line interface (CLI) used to create, test, and deploy exploits.

+All server components can be packaged and shipped as a single binary.
+All server components except `kriger-runner` can be all be run in a single instance.

 ### Component topology

 **Server components**: